Using Flow - H2O’s Web UI¶

 To obtain the most recent information, click the Refresh button.

-If you experience an error with Flow, you can submit a JIRA ticket to notify our team.
+If you experience an error with Flow, you can submit a GitHub issue to notify our team.

 First, click the Admin menu, then click Download Logs.
 This will download a file contains information that will help our developers identify the cause of the issue.

 Click the Help menu, then click Report an issue.
-This will open our JIRA page where you can file your ticket.
+This will open the GitHub issue page where you can file your ticket.

-Click the Create button at the top of the JIRA page.
+Click the New issue button at the top of the page.

-Attach the log file from the first step, write a description of the error you experienced, then click the Create button at the bottom of the page.
-Our team will work to resolve the issue and you can track the progress of your ticket in JIRA.
+Attach the log file from the first step, write a description of the error you experienced, then click the Submit new issue button at the bottom of the page.

 If you have questions or ideas to share, please post them to the H2O community site on Stack Overflow.